-The drive system transmission is hydrostatic, making this mower one of the best zero-turn lawn mowers under 4000.
+The drive system transmission is hydrostatic, making this mower of one of the greatest choices on the list.
 Not to mention, the lap bars also feature comfortable grips and makes deck adjustments easier for a better mowing experience.

 3. Husqvarna Z142

 Husqvarna Z142 dominates our expert engineers’ list and lands on the number 3 spot as well.
 The company creates dependable lawn mowing machines and the Z142 is no exception.
 This zero-turn mower is smaller, but still gets the job done.

 The 42-inch cutting deck is paired with a 17 HP Kohler engine that can drive the mower at a max ground speed of 6.5 MPH.

 The hydrostatic transmission is maintenance and worry-free, and the reinforced steel cutting deck is also highly robust.
 You can have your choice of discharging, bagging or mulching the grass clippings but the bag collection system is sold separately.